 Study design

-We conducted a retrospective single-centre cohort study based on data from the Karolinska University Hospital in Solna and from the Swedish Trauma registry.
+We conducted a retrospective single-centre cohort study based on data from the Karolinska University trauma registry, which is part of the the Swedish Trauma registry and the Karolinska trauma care quality databe.
 We used R for all statistical analyses (21).

 For patients where hospital values for systolic blood pressure, respiratory rate or GCS score were missing from the emergency department, prehospital values were used instead.
 If the patient was intubated we automatically assumed that GCS was equal to 3 and RR was equal to 0.
 For the RTS-variable, each of the variables GCS, SBP and RR were then converted to a RTS-code between 0 and 4 based on what the values of GCS, SBP and RR were respectively.
 RTS was then calculated using the formula for RTS based on the combination of the RTS-codes assigned to each of the previously listed variables.